Acoustic lights

 Locations for acoustic lamps

-There are several ways to reduce noise in the office (see below for further measures).
+There are several ways to reduce noise in the office.
 Acoustic time-outs are also a good idea in public spaces, e.g. in the catering trade.
-Acoustic luminaires are a practical and aesthetically pleasing solution.
+Acoustic luminaires, also known as sound-absorbing lamps, are a practical and aesthetically pleasing solution.
 They combine lighting and sound absorption by having a body made of sound-absorbing material, e.g. cotton felt.

 Individual workstation